 It’s easy to install and gives stronger pressure in pushing the filament through which improves printing performance.
 Fits the Ender 3, Ender 5, CR-10 Series & more.

-If you want to go a step above that, I would go for the Zonatech Dual-Drive BMG Extruder from Amazon.
+If you want to go a step above that, I would go for the Bowden Extruder V2.0 Dual Drive from Amazon.

 This extruder is suitable for most 3D printers and implements an internal gear ratio of 3:1 along with sleak designs and CNC-machined hardened steel drive gears, all working to increase feeding strength and minimize slippage.

-You’ll be able to print with most filament including the flexible TPU, and it has a high performance ability, allowing it to give more torque and reduce the burden of the motor, leading to an extended motor life.
+You’ll be able to print with most filament including the flexible TPU at a firmer level, and it has a high performance ability, allowing it to give more torque and reduce the burden of the motor, leading to an extended motor life.

-The packing of the Zonatech Dual-Drive Extruder is done nicely so it doesn’t experience damage while in transit.
+The packing of this Dual-Drive Extruder is done nicely so it doesn’t experience damage while in transit.

 Weak Extruder Motor